HarinduVihan/GUI_CW_2024/README.md

 6. Admin can delete any unwanted Items from database.

-7. Admin can place an order by chosing customer and items with a quantity for each item.
+7. Admin can place an order by choosing customer and items with a quantity for each item.

 ![IMG-20250204-WA0031](https://github.com/user-attachments/assets/38d49705-7df3-4693-a885-6b9f157f43c9)